Covid origin: Why the Wuhan lab-leak theory is being taken seriously

 And confirmation of a leak may also affect how the world views China, which has already been accused of hiding crucial early information about the pandemic, and place further strain on US-China relations.

-"From day one China has been engaged in a massive cover-up," Jamie Metzl, a fellow at the Washington-based Atlantic Council who has been pushing for the lab-leak theory to be looked into, told the BBC.
+"From day one China has been engaged in a massive cover-up," Jamie Metzl, a fellow at the Washington-based Atlantic Council who has been pushing for the lab-leak theory to be looked into, told the BBC in 2021

 "As the evidence for the lab-leak hypothesis grows, we should be demanding the full investigation of all origin hypotheses that's required."

-But others cautioned against pointing the finger at China too quickly.
+But others have cautioned against pointing the finger at China too quickly.

 "We do need to be a bit patient but we also need to be diplomatic.
 We can't do this without support from China.
 It needs to be a no-blame environment," Prof Dale Fisher, of Singapore's National University Hospital, told the BBC.